ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝During the production of Toy Story 2, Pixar accidentally deleted the entire movie from its servers.
-The movie was saved by an employee, a new mother, who worked from home and had the data saved on her personal computer.❞</i>
+<i>❝Konrad Zuse is the inventor of the first programmable computer in the world.
+He did it in 1936 and named the computer as Z1.
+Konrad Zuse❞</i>
 <!--ENDS_HERE_QUOTE_README-->